President of Armenia: Official residence

 The official residence of the president of Armenia is located at Baghramyan Avenue 26 in Yerevan.
 Since 2018, the Honour Guard Company of the Ministry of Defense performs public duties at the residence, the gates of which are usually open to visitors on weekends and for a short period on weekdays.

+Office of the President

-Press Secretary
+Press Service

 The following have served as Press Secretary to the President: